 The activities carried out to fulfil military duties or alternative activities due to religious or conscience reasons do not constitute forced labour.
-The Constitution of Romania, art.
-42

-During a state of mobilization, war or siege, the military service is mandatory for men with ages between 20 and 35.
+Romanian Constitution, art.
+42 During a state of mobilization, war or siege, the military service is mandatory for men with ages between 20 and 35.